General Standards of Conduct

 Adams County, PA, which includes the borough of Gettysburg and surrounding area, has established an anonymous reporting protocol for victims of sexual assault.
 The purpose of this protocol allows Adams County, PA to develop an alternative to standard reporting procedures for sexual assault victims.
 If a sexual assault victim does not currently wish to involve police, there is still an option to have the forensic evidence collected in a timely manner.
 By providing victims with the opportunity to gather information, solidify their support system, and establish rapport with first responders, the county hopes to create an environment that encourages reporting, even for those victims who initially feel unable, unwilling or unsure about doing so.
 Victims choosing to have evidence collected while anonymously reporting the sexual assault can do so during the forensic exam at the Gettysburg Hospital.
 The Adams County District Attorney’s Office manages the anonymous reporting protocol.

 Gettysburg College also provides an Employee Assistance Program (EAP) for use by employees.
-The EAP is available to provide full-time support staff employees assistance with such problems as sexual or physical abuse, depression, marital and relationship conflict, stress, grief, critical incident stress, anxiety, and other personal matters.
+The EAP is available to provide regular full-time employees assistance with such problems as sexual or physical abuse, depression, marital and relationship conflict, stress, grief, critical incident stress, anxiety, and other personal matters.
 All full-time employees, regardless of performance, are eligible.
 The contact number the EAP is listed above.

 All information relating to an employee's EAP participation is strictly confidential.
 Only the EAP provider maintains EAP records.
-The EAP provider does not release specific information about an employee's use of EAP
+The EAP provider does not release specific information about an employee's use of EAP services, unless the employee gives their advance written consent.

 Assistance for Victims: Rights & Options

-Regardless of whether a victim elects to pursue a criminal complaint, the college will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights.
+Regardless of whether a victim elects to pursue a criminal complaint, the College will assist victims of sexual assault, domestic violence, dating violence, and stalking and will provide each victim with a written explanation of their rights.

-In Pennsylvania, when an abuser is a present or past member of the victim’s household or family, the victim is eligible for a Protection From Abuse ("PFA") order.
+In Pennsylvania, when an abuser is a present or past member of the victim’s household or family, the victim may be eligible for a Protection From Abuse ("PFA") order.
 PFA orders are court orders a judge can issue that require an abuser to stay away from a victim of domestic violence, dating violence or stalking.

 When an abuser is not a present or past member of the victim’s household or family, adults and minors can petition for a Sexual Violence Protection Order ("SVPO").
-For example,
+For example, a SVPO could be granted for a victim who is sexually assaulted by a coworker, and who has no other relationship with the coworker – is not now or never was a family relation, spouse, dating partner, or member of the same household.

 The Protection From Intimidation Order ("PFIO") was created to protect minors when the offender is age 18 or older.
 For example, a PFIO could be granted for a child whose sports coach or an adult friend of the family is stalking or harassing him or her.